HoSNN: Adversarially-Robust Homeostatic Spiking Neural Networks with Adaptive Firing Thresholds: Background

 \subsection{Spiking Neural Networks Robustness}

-While there's been growing interest in spiking neural networks \cite{imam2020rapid,pei2019towards}, empirical studies have demonstrated that SNNs exhibit similar susceptibilities to adversarial attacks \cite{sharmin2019comprehensive, ding2022snn}.
+While there's been growing interest in spiking neural networks \citep{imam2020rapid,pei2019towards}, empirical studies have demonstrated that SNNs exhibit similar susceptibilities to adversarial attacks \citep{sharmin2019comprehensive, ding2022snn}.
 A line of research has explored porting defensive strategies developed for ANNs to SNNs.
-To improve the robustness of SNNs, \cite{kundu2021hire} proposed a SNN training algorithm jointly optimizing firing thresholds and weights, and \cite{liang2022toward} proposed certified training. \cite{ding2022snn} enhanced adversarial training by using a Lipschitz constant regularizer.
+To improve the robustness of SNNs, \cite{kundu2021hire} proposed a SNN training algorithm jointly optimizing firing thresholds and weights, and \cite{liang2022toward} proposed certified training. \cite{ding2022snn} enhanced adversarial training by using a Lipschitz constant regularizer. \cite{ozdenizci2023adversarially} introduces an adversarially robust ANN-to-SNN conversion algorithm that initializes the SNN with adversarially pre-trained ANN weights, followed by robust fine-tuning. \cite{liu2024enhancing} improved SNN's adversarial robustness by adding a gradient sparsity regularization term in the loss function.
 However, these methods have not fully addressed the challenges of ensuring adversarial robustness.
 Additionally, they are computationally expensive and lack biological plausibility.

-Another research direction has focused on studying the inherent robustness of SNNs not seen in their ANN counterparts, and factors impacting robustness. \cite{sharmin2020inherent} recognized the inherent resistance of SNNs to gradient-based adversarial attacks. \cite{el2021securing} investigated the impact of key network parameters such as firing voltage thresholds on robustness. \cite{chowdhury2021towards} demonstrated the LIF model's noise-filtering capability. \cite{li2022comparative} explored network inter-layer sparsity, and \cite{xu2022securing} examined the effects of surrogate gradient techniques on white-box attacks.
+Another research direction has focused on studying the inherent robustness of SNNs not seen in their ANN counterparts, and factors impacting robustness. \cite{sharmin2020inherent} recognized the inherent resistance of SNNs to gradient-based adversarial attacks. \cite{el2021securing} investigated the impact of key network parameters such as firing voltage thresholds on robustness. \cite{chowdhury2021towards} demonstrated the LIF model's noise-filtering capability. \cite{li2022comparative} explored network inter-layer sparsity. \cite{xu2022securing} examined the effects of surrogate gradient techniques on white-box attacks.
 While these studies have shed light on aspects of SNNs relevant to robustness, effective defense strategies are yet to be developed.

+Similar to ours, some studies improve robustness from stability and biological and rational perspectives. \cite{ding2024robust} enhanced adversarial robustness by reducing the mean square of perturbations in the last neuron layer.
+Inspired by Stochastic Gating Mechanisms, \cite{Ding_Yu_Huang_Liu_2024} introduced randomness into spike transmission by simulating the probabilistic opening and closing of synaptic and ion channel gates.
+The fundamental differences between our work and theirs are: 1.We adjust the threshold in a passive and online manner instead of deliberately adding additional optimization loss terms to the loss function as \citep{ding2024robust}, which significantly reduces the additional calculations for training and inference.
+2.Our method does not introduce additional randomness as \citep{Ding_Yu_Huang_Liu_2024}.
+Thus, our method can retain high clean accuracy and ensures that the robustness does not come from gradient obfuscation \citep{athalye2018obfuscated}.